 A few people are exempt from taking the citizenship test.
 These include:

-- anyone who cannot take the test due to old age, illness or because of a disability
+- Anyone who cannot take the test due to old age, illness, or a disability

 Passports in Germany